SJTU-DMTai/MASTER/README.md

 ```

 ### Preprocessing
-The published data went through the following necessary preprocessing.
+:fire:[Update Detailed Description] The published data went through the following necessary preprocessing.

-1. Drop NA features, and perform robust daily Z-score normalization on each feature dimension.
+1. For features, we first perform [**RobustZScoreNorm**](https://github.com/microsoft/qlib/blob/main/qlib/data/dataset/processor.py), which computes median and MAD for each feature of all stocks in the training timespan for normalization.
+It then clips outliers as -3 and 3.
+When processing the test data, the median and MAD for each feature are **estimated by** (or borrowed from) the training data, so that we have no data leakage.
+We then use [**Fillna**](https://github.com/microsoft/qlib/blob/main/qlib/data/dataset/processor.py) to fill the NA features as default value 0.

-2. Drop NA labels and 5% of the most extreme labels, and perform **daily Z-score normalization** on labels.
-- Daily Z-score normalization is a common practice in Qlib to standardize the labels for stock price forecasting.
+2. For labels, we first drop NA labels and 5% of the most extreme labels.
+Then, we perform [**CSZscoreNorm**](https://github.com/microsoft/qlib/blob/main/qlib/data/dataset/processor.py) on labels.
+CSZcoreNorm is a common practice in Qlib to standardize the labels for stock price forecasting.
+Here 'CS' stands for Cross-Sectional, which means we group the labels on each date and compute mean/std across stocks for normalization.
 To mitigate the difference between a normal distribution and groundtruth distribution, we filtered out 5\% of most extreme labels in training.
 Note that the reported RankIC compares the output ranking with the groundtruth, whose value is not affected by the label normalization.

 ## An Alternative Qlib implementation
 We are happy to hear that MASTER has been integrated into the open-sourced Qlib framework at this [repo](https://github.com/SJTU-Quant/qlib/tree/main/examples/benchmarks/MASTER).
 We thank [LIU, Qiaoan](https://github.com/zhiyuan5986) and [ZHAO, Lifan](https://github.com/MogicianXD) for their contributions and please also give credits to the new repo if you use it.